In Adelaide, fantastic food and wine is a way of life.

 Adelaide’s restaurants and food producers are world-class, and the city is in close proximity to the diverse regions and their own exceptional food producers.
 Local cafes serve up energising coffee and fresh eats for breakfast, grab a tasty, quick bite for lunch from one of the many food trucks located around the city (be quick to catch them) and in the evening, you can settle in at one of Adelaide’s finer institutions for an intimate shared plate with your nearest and dearest.

-Here’s ten top picks to eat your way around Adelaide.
+Here’s our top picks to eat your way around Adelaide.

 South African born chef Duncan Welgemoed spent 11 years working in France and England under the likes of Heston Blumenthal and Gordon Ramsay before forging his reputation at the renowned Bistro Dom.
 Loud, garish and buzzing, cooking at Africola is done straight on fire with an emphasis on fresh, seasonal produce including vegetables, seafood and rotisserie meats.
 Visit the Africola website.
 Open for dinner.
 Walk-ins welcome.